helm/community/proposals/proposal-0001.md

    members may re-implement the standard in their product.
 1. Motivation - The motivation is critical for proposals that want to change Helm in a significant way.
-It should clearly explain why existing features are inadequate to address the problem that the proposal solves. proposal submissions without sufficient motivation may be rejected outright.
+It should clearly explain why existing features are inadequate to address the problem that the proposal solves, as well as who and what profiles/roles are impacted by this proposal.
+Proposal submissions without sufficient motivation may be rejected outright.
 1. Rationale - The rationale fleshes out the specification by describing what motivated the design and why particular design decisions were made.
 It should